bytecodealliance/wasm-micro-runtime/test-tools/wamr-ide/README.md

   ![right click menus](./Media/right_click_menus_2.png "right click menus")

-  #### After setting up `include path` and `exclude files`, the corresponding folder and files will be decorated with color and icon as following picture shows.
+#### After setting up `include path` and `exclude files`, the corresponding folder and files will be decorated with color and icon as following picture shows

   ![decoration for files](./Media/decoration_for_files.png "decoration for files")